NCHP/NSTT Working Online Policy

 Self-care:

-Practitioners are encouraged to be aware of their own self-care needs and recognise that these might be different when working online to when working in person, and practitioners are encouraged to make good use of supervision.
+Practitioners are encouraged to be aware of their self-care needs and recognise that these might be different when working online than in person.
+Practitioners are encouraged to make good use of supervision.

 This policy was ratified by The Academic Board on 16-5-22.